 Common Neurodevelopmental Problems and Their Impact on Motor Function

-While various factors influence child development, the most common forms of neurodevelopmental disorders greatly impact motor functions, often seen in conditions such as autism spectrum disorder and attention-deficit/hyperactivity disorder (ADHD).
+While various factors influence child development, the most common forms of neurodevelopmental disorders significantly impact motor functions, often seen in conditions such as autism spectrum disorder and attention-deficit/hyperactivity disorder (ADHD).

-These disorders can disrupt the typical progression of motor skills, which are essential for movement and coordination.
-Children with neurodevelopmental disabilities might exhibit delays in reaching developmental milestones related to motor function, such as walking, balance, and manual dexterity.
+These disorders can disrupt the typical progression of motor skills, essential for movement and coordination.
+Children with neurodevelopmental disabilities might delay reaching developmental milestones related to motor function, such as walking, balance, and manual dexterity.

 This can also extend to intellectual disabilities, where motor challenges are a prominent feature.
 Treatment often involves physical therapy and occupational therapy, which are tailored to enhance motor skills and improve quality of life.

-However, there is limited evidence supporting the long-term efficacy of some neurodevelopmental interventions, emphasizing the need for continued research.
+However, there is limited evidence supporting the long-term efficacy of some neurodevelopmental interventions, emphasising the need for continued research.

 Types of Neurodevelopmental Disorders